Pavani-Vithala/unit-4-game/README.md

 * Each crystal should have a random hidden value between 1 - 12.

-The game can be found at the
+The game can be found at the link https://pavani-vithala.github.io/unit-4-game/.

+The app is maintained by Pavani Vithala wo can be reached at pavani.vithala18@gmail.com